 The reset credits interest to the index annuity’s account at the end of each year’s index term period.
 As a result, the accumulated interest compounds on an annual basis.

-The annual reset strategy and the multi-year reset approach are identical, with one exception: the multi-year reset method requires calculation periods at least two years long.
-In contrast, the annual reset technique simply uses a single year.
+The annual reset strategy and the multi-year reset approach are identical, except that the multi-year reset method requires calculation periods at least two years long.
+In contrast, the annual reset technique uses a single year.

 Annual Reset Method And Baseball

 For fixed indexed annuities, I like to compare an annual reset interest crediting to baseball in which every reset period is a time “at-bat.”
-Every time you’re up to bat in baseball, you can either get a hit or strike out.
+You can get a hit or strike out whenever you’re up to bat in baseball.
 The annual reset method works the same way.
-During each reset period in a deferred annuity, you have the opportunity to earn or not earn interest.
+You can earn or not earn interest during each reset period in a deferred annuity.

-Since there are multiple reset periods, you should be comfortable with how much chance you want to grow your account.
+Since multiple reset periods exist, you should be comfortable with how much chance you want to grow your account.
 The chance isn’t about how much money you will lose (because you can’t) but how much interest one could earn between periods.

 The annual reset is like it sounds: a reset period of 1 year.
 Every year you get an opportunity to earn or not earn interest.
 In a standard 10-year contract, you have ten opportunities to earn or not earn interest.

 A reset period of two years in length.
-Every two years, you have an opportunity to earn or not earn interest.
+Every two years, you can earn or not earn interest.
 For example, in a standard 10-year contract, you have five chances to earn or not earn interest.

 A reset period of three years in length.
-Every three years, you have an opportunity to earn or not earn interest.
+Every three years, you can earn or not earn interest.
 For example, in a standard 10-year annuity contract, you have three chances to earn or not earn interest (Year 9).

 A reset period of five years in length.
-Every five years, you have an opportunity to earn or not earn interest.
-For example, in a standard 10-year contract, you have two chances to earn or not earn interest.
+Every five years, you can earn or not earn interest.
+For example, in a standard 10-year contract, you can earn or not earn interest.

 Why Would Anyone Select A Reset Period Of More Than A Year?